skius/grabapl/README.md

 is just a parser that turns the parsed AST into messages for the builder.
 See the [`grabapl_syntax`](https://crates.io/crates/grabapl_syntax/) crate for more details.

-Here is an example of a visualized abstract state of a bubble sort operation:
+Here is an example of a visualized abstract state at some point in a bubble sort operation:

 ![Bubble Sort Abstract State](docs/src/assets/bubble_sort_abstract_state.png)